Elliot Rowe: Career

 From Scotland, he started cycling as a youngster at Ythan Cycling Club.
 In July 2022, he won the British National Youth Circuit Championships at the Scarborough Festival of Cycling.
 That year, he won in Deeside at the National Youth Omnium Series.

 Competing for Great Britain he finished fourth in the junior scratch race at the 2023 European Junior & Under 23s Track Championships in Portugal.
-Riding for Annexo Group RT on the road in 2023 he placed second overall at the Falling Leaves Stage Race in Ballater having won the prologue.
+Riding for Anexo Group RT on the road in 2023 he placed second overall at the Falling Leaves Stage Race in Ballater having won the prologue.
 He won the silver medal at the 2023 Commonwealth Youth Games in Trinidad and Tobago representing Scotland in the individual time trial.

 In 2024, he was runner-up in the time trial at the Scottish National Road Race Championships.
-Riding for Fensham Howes-Mas Design on the road as a 17 year-old in 2024, he finished fourth in the Trophée Centre Morbihan (Nations Cup) and also finished second in the GP Bob Jungels, sixth in the junior Liège-Bastogne-Liège, and seventh in the junior Kuurne-Brussels-Kuurne race.
+Riding for Fensham Howes-Mas Design on the road as a 17-year-old in 2024, he finished fourth in the Trophée Centre Morbihan (Nations Cup) and also finished second in the GP Bob Jungels, sixth in the junior Liège-Bastogne-Liège, and seventh in the junior Kuurne-Brussels-Kuurne race.
 He signed for the Jumbo–Visma Development Team prior to the 2025 season, agreeing a two-year contract.

+He was a gold medalist in the team pursuit in the 2025 European U23 Championships.
 In June 2025, he finished third in the men's U23 race at the British National Time Trial Championships.
+The following year, he won the 2026 British U23 road race, placing fourth in the elite men's race.